CientistaVuador/ShadowVolumeExperiment/README.md

-# BakedLightingExperiment
+# ShadowVolumeExperiment

-Experimenting with baked lighting.
+Experimenting with shadow volumes.

 Java 17 and OpenGL 3.3 is required.